5 Ways To Find Sales Opportunities Using Insights From Companies' Websites

 Technology leaves footprints that other technologies can track and follow.
-While doing sales prospecting, these footprints can tell you a lot about a company’s current needs and help you determine whether it’s worth it for you as to spend your time cultivating that lead or not.
+While looking for new sales opportunities, these footprints can tell you a lot about a company’s current needs and help you determine whether it’s worth it for you as to spend your time cultivating that lead or not.

-If you’re struggling to find new sales leads, consider these five tried-and-tested modern methods the next time you prospect.
+If you’re struggling to find new sales opportunities, consider these five tried-and-tested modern methods the next time you prospect.

 Technology leaves footprints that other technologies can track and follow.
 These footprints can tell you a lot about a company’s current needs and help you determine whether they are likely to become your customers or not.

 With modern technology, you don’t have to wait until the discovery call to find out what CRM or marketing automation provider your potential customer is using.
-This information is available in the source code of the company’s website.
-But no worries, you don’t have to understand it and spend time trying to make sense of all the characters.
-There are many smart apps which, like Vainu, track what technologies a company is using.
+That simple piece of data can quickly tell you if your prospects are real sales opportunities, and it's readily available in the source code of the company’s website.
+Don't worry, you don’t have to understand source code and spend time trying to make sense of all the characters.
+Sales intelligence and company information providers, like Vainu, track what technologies a company is using.
 With our technology filter, you can, for example, find all companies using Salesforce or the Pipedrive CRM.

-Find companies who are mindful of new technology
+2. Find sales opportunities who are mindful of new technology

-Let’s jump to conclusions – sometimes, it can actually be justified.
+Let’s jump to conclusions–sometimes, it can actually be justified, anything for new sales opportunities, right?
 If a company uses a number of new technologies we can assume that the decision makers at the company have a positive attitude towards technical innovations.
 If you’re offering an advanced technical solution, you stand to benefit from pursuing this type of company as you don’t have to go through all the trouble of convincing them that “digitalization is the new black” and your solution “isn’t as difficult to understand as one might think when first laying an eye on it.”
 Instead, you just have to prove the value of your service over your competitors’.

 In Vainu's platform, you can find early adopters by using our digitalization index filter.
 We’ve calculated how “pro-new technology” a company is based on a number of criteria, such as how many new technologies the company is using and how its social media activity looks.

+Sales opportunities come and go every minute.
 When implementing a new technology, tons of different needs will arise in addition to the actual technical implementation.
 For example, when a company starts using a CRM platform that might indicate that the company is in the process of ratcheting up its sales and they might need a lead generation platform too.
-With Vainu, you can easily stay updated with the latest events for the companies in your target groups.

 Does your service outperform your competitors every day of the week?
-Then going after companies that use any of your competitor’s solution can be good for you to go after.
+Then going after sales opportunities that use any of your competitor’s solution can be good for you to go after.
 They, without a doubt, have a need for it.
-Even if you – hand to heart – don’t have that exceptional position, reaching out to companies that already use a service similar to the one you offer can be good.
-If you’re selling a subscription-based SaaS-service, you can win over customers as their current deal expires.
+Even if you–hand to heart–don’t have that exceptional position, reaching out to companies that already use a service similar to the one you offer can be good.
+If you’re selling a subscription-based SaaS service, you can win over customers as their current deal expires.

 A company’s Alexa rank doesn’t only tell you how well-visited its website is, it can also tell you what support and technology the company might need.
 A company with a large number of visitors are more likely to need an advanced analytics tool or a software that helps personalize parts of the website and/or increase conversions.
 If you offer such technology, companies with a low Alexa rank, meaning a large number of visitors, are possibly good prospects for you.